 Before moving forward, note that there is a distinction between CC images and Creative Common Zero (CC0) images.
 For a CC0 image, the author does not retain any rights, and their work is part of the public domain.
 With CC images, the author retains certain rights.

-Are Creative Commons Images free to use?
+Are Creative Commons Images Free to Use?

 Yes, Creative Commons (CC) Images are free to use.
 However, as we mentioned earlier, the CC images have different types and you should carefully check which one applies to the image you’re trying to use.
 We’ll go through each of them in the next paragraph.